DougMcDermott/2D-Puzzle-Platformer/README.md

 # 2D-Puzzle-Platformer
 This game is a prototype and is not complete.
 You control a white and black square.
 Your goal is to move the squares through an obstacle course and have the two squares meet in the middle.
 The catch?
 You control both squares at the same time and the movements of the squares are mirrored.
+See 2DPuzzlePlatformer.gif.
 <br />
 <br />Controls
 <br />Up arrow - Jump